hrtlacek/rtv/README.md

 # Real Time Visual Content Creation - Overview and Comparison

+This Repository tries to compile information about programmable real time video processing environments.\\
+Not included are environments that are so broad that one could do just about everything (like C++) or complete tools without the need or possibility to program anything(or very little, such as resolume).

 ## Environments
 ### Short List
 Environments listed here are headed towards creation and/or manipulation of real-time video content as a big part of their whole purpose.
 Environments excluded here are tools that arguably have a different purpose as a whole.
 Also excluded are unreleased, unstable or outdated environments.